mccright/rand-notes/How-can-you-prepare-for-retirement.md

 Your financial planner will take your information, run a set of Monte-Carlo (or other) simulations, and report on the probability of your plan and your behaviors against that plan, meeting your goal(s) that define your successful financial outcome(s) at an older age.

-When you approach or enter *retirement,* your willingness to assume risks in equity, commodity, or other markets may evaporate.
+When you approach or enter *retirement,* your willingness to assume risks in equity, commodity, or other markets may evaporate [*this might be changing*](https://www.nytimes.com/2022/01/21/business/retirement-stocks-vanguard.html).
 It is a challenge, though, to generate an income stream using only the safest of financial instruments (cash, or near-cash equivalents).
 Safety does not pay today -- you may receive less than one half of one percent interest in your local bank.
 As a reality check, you can easily review how much *annual income* a given pile of financial assets can reliably generate in these extremely low interest rate times.  *Storing* your money in cash or equivalents will generally deliver stability, but with a relatively low return.
 See the table below:

 |Assets| 1.0% | 1.25%| 1.5% | 1.75%| 2.0% | 2.5% | 3.0% | 3.5% | 4.0% | 4.5% | 5.0% | 5.5% | 6.0% |
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|